robert-joscelyne/Creek-and-Continent/README.md

 We have recently signed a supplier of Homeware items.
 This requires an update to our system:

-"Homeware" items degrade in Price twice as fast as normal items
+Being new to the Homeware market we want to sell our new product quickly so items reduce in Price twice as fast as normal items

 Just for clarification, an item can never have its Price increase above 50, however "White Vest Top" is a legendary item and as such its price be any value and never alters.